fghaas/puppet-exportfact/README.md

-# `exportfact` -- Publish and share facts between nodes
+# `exportfact`: Publish and share facts between nodes

 This module enables nodes to publish information about themselves using custom facts, which are then exported to other nodes.

 ## Example

-For example, suppose you have a node, `alice`, that you configure as an HTTP proxy server.
+Suppose you have a node, `alice`, that you configure as an HTTP proxy server.
 And you want all your other nodes to use that node's IP address as their HTTP proxy.